 Note: This post contains affiliate links.

-Hard drives are dirt cheap these days when compared to the prices from times past, especially when you consider the massive sizes of the drives currently on the market.
+Hard drives and SSDs are dirt cheap these days when compared to the prices from times past, and SSDs that are large enough to actually be usable are now quite affordable.

-That’s why many people are choosing to upgrade the hard drives on their existing computers instead of buying an entire new PC.
+That’s why so many people are choosing to simply replace the hard drives in their computers instead of buying an entire new PC.

-If you’re one of those who have taken the plunge and upgraded the hard drive in your computer, you might be wondering what you can do with your old drive.
+If you’ve taken the plunge and replaced the hard drive in your computer with a larger and/or faster drive, you might be wondering what you can do with your old drive.

 Well, you have several options, but my favorite is converting that old drive into an external USB hard drive.
 All you need to do is purchase an external USB hard drive enclosure and plug your drive into it.
 It really is that simple!

 External hard drive enclosures used to be a little on the expensive side, but no more.
-In fact, you can find them on Amazon for less than $10 (click here to check out their current selection).
+In fact, you can find them on Amazon starting at around 10 bucks.

-Important: Most recent laptop hard drives have SATA connections so any SATA compatible external enclosure will work with them.
+Important: Most recent laptop hard drives have SATA connections so virtually any 2.5 inch SATA compatible external drive enclosure will work with them.

-However, if your drive was removed from an older computer it’s likely a 3.5 inch drive and/or it could well have different interface (IDE/ATA/PATA, etc.).
+However, if your drive was removed from a desktop computer likely a 3.5 inch drive.
+What’s more, it could well have a different interface type (IDE/ATA/PATA, etc.).

-If your drive wasn’t removed from a fairly recent laptop you’ll need to purchase an external enclosure that matches the drive.
+If your drive wasn’t removed from a fairly recent laptop you’ll need to purchase an external enclosure that matches the drive type and size.

 While your new external hard drive likely won’t be anywhere near as spacious as one you could buy off the shelf today, it will likely be plenty big enough to store a backup set or two.